Internal Events Coordinator for Phipps Conservatory is a 2012 SAEM Alum

 Hobbies/interests: Traveling, baking and the outdoors

-Recently featured in: "SAEM program at Point Park helps students find jobs," Pittsburgh Post-Gazette, Jan.
-24, 2013.
+Featured in: "SAEM program at Point Park helps students find jobs," Pittsburgh Post-Gazette, Jan.
+24, 2013

 How did you land your position with Phipps Conservatory and Botanical Gardens?